blitzik/router/readme.md

 ```

 Extension is now registered under the name **router**.
+Our new router should be working at this time.

+If you want to combine power of this router with
+Nette's native routes, we can add our new Router
-Let's add the Router into RouteList.
+into RouteList.

 Find your **RouterFactory.php** and modify it: